6 Cathedral Street, Dunkeld

 6 Cathedral Street is an historic building in Dunkeld, Perth and Kinross, Scotland.
 Standing on Cathedral Street, it is a Category B listed building dating to c.
 1725.
 It is two storeys, with an inscribed lintel reading "17 JS JC 25".
+The Dunkeld Lodge Operative 152 was based in this building until 1811.

 Water Wynd, which leads to the River Tay, separates this building and number 8.